Secure Your TON Space

 Try going to ston.fi and when exchanging cryptocurrency in settings, turn on the toggles for ‘Deprecated assets’ and ‘Community assets’.
 On top of the list, in most cases, a legitimate jetton will be shown, and below - its duplicates, created by the community or dishonest users.

-Be vigilant dealing with the jettons belonging to the second type.
+Be vigilant when dealing with the jettons belonging to the second type.
 Most unverified jettons will be labeled with “The community does not have information regarding this jetton”.

 Why are unverified jettons created